Red Rubber Ball: Recordings

-Collaboration Information
+Collaboration

-Before the success of The Sound of Silence, Paul Simon was a itinerant folk singer in London.
-There, he met Bruce Woodley (Of the Seekers), and they co-wrote Red Rubber Ball.
-Simon gifted the Seekers with the song Someday, One Day and he and Woodley wrote two more songs together.
-Afterwards, however, Woodley's relationship with Simon deteriorated and Woodley later struggled to get his share of the royalties— for example, his songwriting credit on another song, "Cloudy" was completely omitted from the release of Parsley, Sage, Rosemary and Thyme., and his royalties stolen.
-Woodley and Simon stopped working together due to the mentioned royalty problems and creative differences, and the collaborations ended after that.
+Before the success of "The Sound of Silence", Paul Simon was an itinerant folk singer in London.
+There, he met Bruce Woodley of the Seekers, and they co-wrote "Red Rubber Ball".
+Simon gifted the Seekers with the song "Someday, One Day" and he and Woodley wrote two more songs together.
+Afterwards, however, Woodley's relationship with Simon deteriorated and Woodley later struggled to get his share of the royalties— for example, his songwriting credit on another song, "Cloudy", was completely omitted from the release of Parsley, Sage, Rosemary and Thyme, and his royalties stolen.
+Woodley and Simon stopped working together due to these royalty problems and creative differences, and the collaborations ended after that.